 Specific projects, project costs, and potential funding sources to achieve these objectives are identified in the Springwater Natural Resources Report.
-The Natural Resource Overlay replaced the ESRA and covered substantially the same area.

-4.5 Transportation
+4.5 TRANSPORTATION

 A well-planned transportation system is critical to attracting economic development to Springwater and to achieving the area's goals for livability and sustainable development.